makkenagithub/04-expense-infra-dev/README.md

 Null resource - It wont do anything, means it wont create any resource.
 But useful for provisioners

+Null resource is used to connect to EC2 insatnce through provisioners.
+We can use to run some bootstrap scripts to run on the created EC2s

 Provisioners will run only when the resource is created.
 If we want to run tthe provisoners, then the resource need to be recreated.
 So we can use taint command to force recreate the resource.

 ```